jacob404/promod-future/currentbuild/README.txt

 - Who will become tank is now printed to casters on round start.
 - Spawns out of saferoom can now be checked manually by all players by typing !spawns (sm_spawns).
 They will still be automatically printed to the survivors on round start.
 - Fixed a bug where spectators could !unready and cancel countdown.
+- Added red flash when a tank gets melee'd (from EQ)

 4.4.2
 - Fixed some unbreakable doors becoming breakable on round start.